balawi28/LiquidCrystalArabic/README.md

 This library enables Arduino-based LCD displays to render Arabic text.
 It handles Arabic script's unique characteristics, such as right-to-left writing, character shaping, and connectivity rules.
 Perfect for projects requiring Arabic text output on LCD screens.

+**Note:** This library comes in two versions—one for I2C LCD displays and one for normal (parallel) LCD displays.
+Choose the version that matches your hardware setup.

 ---

 ## Description